Katairala/BaSP-M2023/README.md

 The page also has a "About Us" section where the gym's roots and history are presented.
 Finally, there's a "Contact" section that includes a form where visitors can send their questions or comments to the gym's team.

 ## Week 03
 This week, we had to use CSS to make the HTML from week 2 look as close as possible to the design created in Figma in week 1.
+The HTML code imports two CSS files, "reset.css" and "style.css," to apply styles to the page.
+The "reset.css" file resets the default styles of HTML elements, and the "style.css" file contains custom styles for the page's components.

 ## Authors
 - Katherine Airala